-Sulphaton or the sulphate crystals(white powdery) deposits on terminals of lead acid battery impacts the life of over 80 percent of batteries.
-Our BLESS product is perfected on a proprietary pulse technology that uses electronic pulses at calibrated frequency and amplitude to prevent pile up of sulphation.
-Broken lead sulphate crystals are recycled into the electrolyte solution.
+Sulphation or the sulphate crystals(white powdery) deposits on terminals of lead acid battery impacts the life of over 80 percent of batteries.
+Our product BLESS is based on a proprietary pulse technology that uses electronic pulses at calibrated frequency and amplitude to prevent pile up of sulphation.
+The broken lead sulphate crystals are then recycled into the electrolyte solution.
+The process enhances the storage capacity and releases desired power.
 The pulses do not allow more than a miniscule sulphate accumulation, ensuring that the batteries still perform at their near peak capacities.
-Process enhances the storage capacity and releases desired power at the rated condition restoring normal operation.
-Rates of sulphation increases 40X for every centigrade increase in temperature: during summer the de-sulphation process using BLESS may take longer.
-Applications in automotive, UPS, telecom towers, industries, railways, defense, battery banks, hospitals.
-Product would not work on short circuited, leaked, nickel cadmium batteries.
+It is well known that the rate of sulphation increases 40X for every centigrade increase in temperature, thus during summer season, delay in the de-sulphation process, even if BLESS is used, will be observed.
+The product does not work on short circuited, leaked, nickel cadmium batteries.

 All lead-acid batteries consist of two flat plates—a positive plate covered with lead dioxide and a negative made of sponge lead—that are immersed in a pool of electrolyte (a combination of sulfuric acid (35%) and water solution (65%).
 Electrons are produced from the chemical reaction producing voltage.
 When there is a circuit between the Positive and negative terminals, electricity begins to flow providing connecting sources with power.
 Sulphate Crystals, the white powdery deposit on the terminals of a lead acid battery gets deposited with aging-either through long usage or remaining unused for periods of time.
 This reduces the battery’s ability to accept, hold and deliver a charge.
 With time, these crystals become so dense that the plate surface no longer is able to accept or release energy.
 While there are several reasons for battery run down like self-discharge, insufficient run time, short circuit, leakage, faulty electrical Systems, physical damage, etc, but sulphation, impairs the life of over 80% batteries in use.